ucl-cssb/ROCC/README.md

 ### User Instructions
 Code files can be imported into scripts, ensure the ROCC directory is in PYTHONPATH and simply import ROCC.
 See examples.

-To add to PYTHONPATH on a bash system add the following to the ~/.bashrc file

 ```console
 export PYTHONPATH="${PYTHONPATH}:<path to ROCC_master>"